Over the years I have been asked hundreds of questions regarding Plumbing and Gas, some more than others.

 If the cistern is sitting on the toilet then sometimes the pan needs to be removed as well.
 In this situation it is cheaper to repair the toilet.

 If your cistern looks old and discoloured, then for a few extra dollars it may be wise just to install a new cistern.

 4. Is it possible to change my toilet cistern flush volume without changing over the cistern?

 Yes, the inlet water valves have level adjustments.
 Most water heights can be achieved with just a Philips head screw driver.

 After you have adjusted the screw, flush the toilet to see the new height.
 Keep adjusting and flushing until you get the correct height.

-Follow the link below to see how to achieve this;
+Follow the video below to see how to achieve this.

 5. Will putting cleaning products in my cistern cause the toilet to leak?

-Yes, overtime the cleaning products with cause the toilet rubbers to deteriorate faster and cause toilet leaks.
+Yes, overtime the cleaning products will cause the toilet rubbers to deteriorate faster and cause toilet leaks.
 They can also cause the toilet to leak by stopping the toilet valves from closing fully.